 Another proud father witnessed the occasion when the Villa team included his three sons named Johnny, Leslie and George.
 Referring to himself as "the old bird", the senior George Reeves had similarly begun playing in Hucknall Huthwaite before carving a professional footballing career at highest national level.
 An inspiring standard for sons to achieve when George junior here ended up the leagues highest goal scorer.

-Names accompanying the above are offered by Mrs Mary Magee.
-A Mr Robert Lord presents full entourage adding knowledge that it was his grandfather Fred Glen Brooks who played position of Villa goalkeeper.
+Mr Robert Lord presents fuller entourage by revealing his grandfather Fred Glen Brooks played position of Villa goalkeeper.

 May 1933 presentation included twenty four miniature cups awarded to all players through the Knockout Cup, plus medals for a Nursing Cup.
 This further reveal names of some other players such as R Williams, W Collins, A Cooke, J Etherington, S Hunt and C Arrowsmith, while acknowledging W Griffiths club Captain.